SkyTerra: Satellites

 The SkyTerra space segment consists of the MSAT geostationary satellites MSAT-1 and MSAT-2.

 The SkyTerra 1 (formerly MSV 1, COSPAR 2010-061A, SATCAT 37218) satellite, a 5,400 kg Boeing 702, was successfully launched from Baikonur Cosmodrome on November 14, 2010 by an ILS Proton-M booster.
 Expected service life of the satellite is 15 years.
-The initial deployment of the satellite's antenna failed, but the antenna was later deployed successfully.
+Its L-band antenna was 22m in diameter, making it the largest commercial antenna built at the time.
+The initial deployment of the satellite's antenna failed, but the antenna was later deployed successfully one month after launch.
 In March 2012, the satellite was knocked out by a strong solar flare, but it recovered.

 Back when the company was known as Mobile Satellite Ventures, the original plans called for three satellites: MSV 1, MSV 2 and MSV SA.
 MSV 1 and 2 became later SkyTerra 1 and 2, respectively and MSV SA was dropped from plans.
 The plan was for MSV 1 and 2 satellites to cover North America and MSV SA to cover South America.

 The planned satellite SkyTerra 2 was never launched; however the satellite was built (to some degree at least).
 After Lightsquared's bankruptcy, the components of the satellite that was to be SkyTerra 2 were repurposed by Boeing to become the MEXSAT satellite.